atk4/book/en/model.rst

 data layer.
 In other words:

 - Models allow you to use most of MySQL features without SQL language.
-- Models allow you to use most of MongoDB features without using their direct API.
+- Models allow you to use most of MongoDB features without using their API directly.
-- Any REST API can be used as a model source
+- Any REST API can be used as a model source.
 - Models can work with arrays, session, filesystem etc
 - Models support transparent caching
+- You can extend by adding new data sources for a model

-If you intend to work with any data, you should know Models.
+If you intend to work with any data, you should learn to use Models.

 Further Reading
 ---------------